 Why Mexico City?

-It’s the city in Mexico that you can visit, and have access to little pieces of all of Mexico – from its people that hail from different corners of the country (and the world even), different regional foods and restaurants that offer a wiiiiide variety of Mexican traditional foods ranging from Mexico City classics to a little bit of what the rest of Mexico has to offer, and more.
+Mexico City is the city in Mexico that you can visit, and have access to little pieces of all of Mexico – from its people that hail from different corners of the country (and the world even), different regional foods and restaurants that offer a wiiiiide variety of Mexican traditional foods ranging from Mexico City classics to a little bit of what the rest of Mexico has to offer, and more.

 There are tons to see, do, experience, and learn in Mexico City – especially if you’re Mexican-American and you’re wanting to find a way to connect back to your roots.
+Let’s explore 5 reasons to visit Mexico City, in specific.

 Like it?
 Pin it!